Notable Moments in St. Louis Soccer History

 Storm Warning

-The folding of the Steamers in 1988 left a indoor soccer ball sized hole in the hearts of St. Louisans, which the St. Louis Storm attempted to fill, joining the MISL in ’89.
+The folding of the Steamers in 1988 left a indoor soccer ball sized hole in the hearts of St. Louisans, which the St. Louis Storm attempted to fill after joining the MISL in ’89.

 1989